-Program/CIP Code: PRE.ENGR.AS/24.0101 Credits Required: 66 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu
+Program/CIP Code: PRE.ENGR.AS/24.0101

 The mission of the Engineering Program is to produce two-year graduates with the breadth and depth of knowledge in engineering to become lifelong productive members of the regional workforce and the local society.
 The main goal of the Pre-Engineering program is to prepare students to successfully complete an engineering degree program at an institution of their choice.
 The faculty members serve as advisors to students who plan to study engineering.
 Students who complete the two-year program may enter most engineering schools as juniors.